-After joining the Blue Devil staff in 2011, Britt Broady begins her third season as an assistant coach with the Duke field hockey program, working primarily with the defense and goalkeepers.
+After joining the Blue Devil staff in 2011, Britt Broady begins her sixth season as an assistant coach with the Duke field hockey program, working primarily with the defense and goalkeepers.

 Broady joined the Blue Devils after spending eight seasons as an assistant coach under Pam Bustin at the University of Louisville.
 With the Cardinals, her responsibilities included recruiting, goalkeeper training and performance, on-field skill and tactics - especially of the defense and penalty corner units - and camp organization.
 Under her guidance, two Louisville goalkeepers earned NFHCA All-America honors, in addition to garnering conference Goalkeeper of the Year recognition.